 We honour our promises and, in doing so, deliver homes and services with real social value.

 Together, we tackle the challenging issues faced by our communities, focusing on delivering value-for-money to invest in homes and services that make a difference to the lives of the customers we serve.

 Our vision and values

-Guided by our core set of shared values, our vision is to improve the lives of our customers and communities.
+Guided by our core set of shared values, our vision is to improve the lives of our customers and communities we serve.

 Our values, which are at the heart of everything we do, were created by our colleagues, who help to deliver the excellent services we provide.

 Longhurst Group is a charitable housing association registered as a community benefit society (Reg.
 No. 8009) and with the Regulator of Social Housing (No. L4277).

 We’re also proud to be a major provider of care and support services and a number of the care schemes we run are each registered with and regulated by the Care Quality Commission.

 Our regulatory judgements on governance and viability have been consistently of the highest possible level (G1 and V1), with the most recent Regulatory judgement of G1/V1 being published in 2021.